krother/software-engineering-python/README.md

 * Rother, Rother, Puton, Potrzebowski, Wywial, Bujnicki.
 * Alyssa Goodman.
 Ten Simple Rules for the Care and Feeding of Scientific Data.
 PLOS CompBiol, 2014.

+## License
+This book is released under the conditions of the Creative Commons Attribution Share-alike license 3.0.